Policy last updated

 Facilitator role in the profile meeting

-The facilitator will support participants to discuss and agree on the indicative level of adjustment being provided or required for the student to participate in each of 31 education-related activities in the Functional Needs domain section of the profile.
+The facilitator will support participants to discuss and agree on the indicative level of adjustment being provided or required for the student’s participation and learning at school.
+Facilitators generally conduct profile meetings by focusing on students’ functional needs and adjustments at a domain level.
+This allows for a holistic understanding of students and their experience in the school setting.
 This will include:

-• adjustments currently in place to support the student:
+- adjustments currently in place to support the student:

-• the individual education plan (IEP) learning goals that have been identified for the student and the specific adjustments that the school has in place
+- the individual education plan (IEP) learning goals that have been identified for the student and the specific adjustments that the school has in place

-• the specific adjustments that may be required to enable the student to reach their individual learning goals.
+- the specific adjustments that may be required to enable the student to reach their individual learning goals.

 The discussion should not focus on the student’s disability or impairment, or how challenging it is for the school to enable the student’s participation.